 Other fees received include scrip lending fees which are based on rates determined per contract and are recognised as the service is rendered.
-Other fee income also includes policy adminstration fees which is also recognised as the service is rendered.
+Other fee income also includes policy administration fees which are also recognised as the service is rendered.